 Still in High School:

 - Make sure you're getting good grades, the best grades you can.
 If you can maintain a high GPA it will prove that you're putting in the effort to learn and that you're able to learn.
-Also, if you have better grades you can apply to get into better schools and get money offered in scholarships to help make university more affordable.
+If you have better grades you can apply to better schools and get money offered in scholarships to help make university more affordable.
+If you aren't the best student, perhaps you aren't studying what you're actually interested in - if you study what you enjoy in college, you'll be happy to learn and excel.

 - Take AP classes in high school.
-If you take AP classes, do well, learn, and take the AP exam at the end, you can score well and get credits that your college should accept - this will save you time and money because you'll go into college with credits already complete (need approximately 120 credits to graduate from university).
+If you take AP classes, do well, learn, and take the AP exam at the end, you can score well and get credits that your college should accept - this will save you time and money because you'll go into college with credits for classes already complete (you need approximately 120 credits to graduate from university).

-- When you apply to college things you should consider are: Where do you want to go to school?
+- When you apply to college/university, things you should consider are: Where do you want to go to school?
 Do you want to stay where you are (your city) or go to school somewhere else?
 What country, what state?
 Are you going alone or with someone you know?
 What do you want to study?
-What universities have programs that rank high in what you're interested in?
+What careers interest you most?
+What universities have programs that rank high what you're interested in?

-- Apply to the universities you would go to.
-Focus on getting the best grades you can, write genuine essays, and complete your applications well.
+- Apply to the universities you would actually go to.
+Focus on getting the best grades you can, write compelling essays, and complete your applications well.

-- One quick tip for people who want to go to a big university but can't afford it, is to go to community college your first year or two then transfer to university.
+- One quick tip for people who want to go to a big university but can't afford it is to attend community college your first year or two then transfer to the university of your choice.

 Going into College: